Halo 3: ODST: Audio

 Bungie's audio director Martin O'Donnell and his partner Michael Salvatori composed the music for ODST.
 In contrast to Halo's signature Gregorian chant, there is no choral music in ODST, and no previous Halo themes make a return appearance.
 Two out of the game's three hours of music were packaged in a two-disc soundtrack released September 22, 2009.
 Due to ODSTs shift to a new protagonist, O'Donnell wanted to create new music that was evocative of Halo but branched in a different direction.
 Because the game tells a "human story, not a cyborg story", O'Donnell said, the score was more "intimate and personal".
 For the Rookie's rain-slicked investigations, O'Donnell felt that a jazz-influenced approach worked best in echoing the noir atmosphere.
 Other characters did not have any themes written specifically for them but became paired with motifs that suited them.

 O'Donnell began writing the game's music while Bungie was crafting the ODST announcement trailer.
 O'Donnell based the trailer's music on a small segment from the first ODST piece he wrote, titled "Rain".
 Salvatori joined the project in February 2009 and helped complete the music chores in two months.
 Once O'Donnell felt they had enough material, the Chicago-based Salvatori flew to Seattle, Washington, finishing arrangements and recording live musicians.
 Most of the music was recorded during early 2009.
-Additional composition chores were handled by Bungie sound designer C. Paul Johnson and orchestrator Stan LePard.
+Additional composition duties were handled by Bungie sound designer C. Paul Johnson and orchestrator Stan LePard.
 The Northwest Sinfonia, which recorded the music for Halo 3, performed orchestral sections at Studio X in Washington.

 Members of Bungie were fans of the television series Firefly, and in Halo 3's development brought in several of the actors to fill Marine voice roles.
 Three of them voiced the four main characters of the ODST squad: Nathan Fillion (a Halo fan himself), Adam Baldwin, and Alan Tudyk.
 Tricia Helfer provided the voice for the ONI agent Dare; Helfer and Fillion recorded their cinematic dialog together in the same room, a rarity in voice acting.
 Staten said that "their performances were stronger having them together at the same time".
 While Staten wrote much of the cinematic dialogue, combat lines could be improvised by the voice actors.
 Adding Sadie's Story to the game doubled the amount of voice work in the game.
 After the voice roles were filled, Bungie licensed Fillion and Helfer's likenesses for their respective characters.